compose-spec/compose-spec/spec.md

 `secrets` grant access to sensitive data defined by [secrets](secrets) on a per-service basis.
 Two different syntax variants are supported.

-Compose implementation MUST report error if secret isn't defined in the [`secrets`](#secrets-top-level-elements) section of this Compose file.
+Compose implementation MUST report error if secret doesn't exist on platform or isn't defined in the [`secrets`](#secrets-top-level-elements) section of this Compose file.